I love South Korea. There is just something about it that is so captivating, magical, and unlike anywhere else that I have visited.

 Every time I walk past Gwanghamun Square, Seoul there seems to be something going down – from old ladies dancing around with tambourines, to North Korean food shows and live music.

 Koreans have some pretty unique celebrations within their annual calendars – for example, Chuseok (Korean Thanksgiving) and Hangeul Day (Celebration of the Korean language).
-There’s also some damn strange and “only in Korea” type festivals also, the Kimchi festival being one example.
+There’s also some damn strange and “only in Korea” type festivals also, the Kimchi festival, and the Boryeong mud festival being two such examples.

 Being in Korea reminds me of being in University – your weekends and evenings are full of fun and there is always something going on.